Alicepinch/bakemyday/README.md

 - Profile page
 - Error pages
 - Blog section
-- Comment section on blog
+- Comment section for blog
+- CRUD for blog posts and comments
+- About us page

 ## Future Features

 - Personalisation for each product on page